dfinity/interface-spec/spec/index.md

 Only the controllers of the canister or the canister itself can request its status.

+### IC method `canister_info` {#ic-canister-info}

+Provides the history of the canister, its current module SHA-256 hash, and its current controllers.
+Every canister can call this method on every other canister (including itself).
+Users cannot call this method.

+The canister history consists of a list of canister changes (canister creation, code uninstallation, code deployment, or controllers change).
+Every canister change consists of the system timestamp at which the change was performed, the canister version after performing the change, the change's origin (a user or a canister), and its details.
+The change origin includes the principal (called *originator* in the following) that initiated the change and, if the originator is a canister, the originator's canister version when the originator initiated the change (if available).
+Code deployments are described by their mode (code install, code reinstall, code upgrade) and the SHA-256 hash of the newly deployed canister module.
+Canister creations and controllers changes are described by the full new set of the canister controllers after the change.

+The system can drop the oldest canister changes from the list to keep its length bounded (at least `20` changes are guaranteed to remain in the list).
+The system also drops all canister changes if the canister runs out of cycles.

+The following parameters should be supplied for the call:

+-   `canister_id`: the canister ID of the canister to retrieve information about.

+-   `num_requested_changes`: optional, specifies the number of requested canister changes.
+If not provided, the default value of `0` will be used.

+The returned response contains the following fields:

+-   `total_num_changes`: the total number of canister changes that have been ever recorded in the history.
+This value does not change if the system drops the oldest canister changes from the list of changes.

+-   `recent_changes`: the list containing the most recent canister changes.
+If `num_requested_changes` is provided, then this list contains that number of changes or, if more changes are requested than available in the history, then this list contains all changes available in the history.
+If `num_requested_changes` is not specified, then this list is empty.

+-   `module_hash`: the SHA-256 hash of the currently installed canister module (or `null` if the canister is empty).

+-   `controllers`: the current set of canister controllers.

 ### IC method `stop_canister` {#ic-stop\_canister}

 The controllers of a canister may stop a canister (e.g., to prepare for a canister upgrade).

 Stopping a canister is not an atomic action.
 The immediate effect is that the status of the canister is changed to `stopping` (unless the canister is already stopped).
 The IC will reject all calls to a stopping canister, indicating that the canister is stopping.
 Responses to a stopping canister are processed as usual.
-When all outstanding responses to call contexts that are not marked as deleted have been processed (so there are no open call contexts that are not marked as deleted), the canister status is changed to `stopped` and the management canister responds to the caller of the `stop_canister` request.
+When all outstanding responses have been processed (so there are no open call contexts), the canister status is changed to `stopped` and the management canister responds to the caller of the `stop_canister` request.

 ### IC method `start_canister` {#ic-start\_canister}